Azure/reliable-web-app-pattern-java/developer-experience.md

 psql -h host.docker.internal -p 54321 -U postgres
 ```

-# Azure AD
+# Microsoft Entra ID

-Contoso Fiber uses Azure AD for authentication.
+Contoso Fiber uses Entra ID for authentication.
 To register the app, follow the steps below.

 Before running the following commands, make sure you are in the scripts/azure-ad directory.